marcelstoer/docker-nodemcu-build/README.md

 ## Usage
 ### Install Docker
-Follow the instructions at https://docs.docker.com/installation.
+Follow the instructions at https://docs.docker.com/ → 'Get Started' (orange button top right).

 ### Run this container with Docker
 Clone the  [NodeMCU firmware](https://github.com/nodemcu/nodemcu-firmware) repository on your machine.
 Start Docker and change to your firmware directory (in the Docker console).
 Then run: